Ways to Give

 Newport, WA 99156

 Donations by Stock Transfer

-Please write Ven.
-Chonyi at the Abbey office to let us know you want to donate stock.
-She will send you the Abbey’s Securities Transfer Form.
+Contact us to let us know you want to donate stock.
+We will send you the Abbey’s Securities Transfer Form.

 Donations by International Bankwire

-Contact Ven.
-Chonyi at the Abbey office to transfer funds by wire.
+Contact us to transfer funds by wire.
 We recommend this method for amounts of $500 or more, as the bank charges a flat $15 per transaction.